How does Flipping properties work?

 Months of supply is lower than six buyer’s market:

-Once you know the market reasonably well within the location of interest, you should ascertain the potential value of houses for the next 2 year.
+Keep an eye on market trends.
+Once you know the market reasonably well within the location of interest, you should ascertain the potential value of houses over the next two years.

-Having a good knowledge of the market in your area and in a few surrounding places will help you find a good deal.
+Having a good knowledge of the market in your area and a few surrounding places will help you find a good deal.

 Find the Right House to Flip

-The strategy that works for me with great ROI is by word-of-mouth referrals from people you know and already network with.
+The strategy that works for me with great ROI is word-of-mouth referrals from people you know and already network with.

 Here are some popular ways investors advertise:

-Once you find a house that seems to tick all the boxes for flipping, the next step is to schedule a viewing and check the property for flipping.
+Assess the Property and the Deal Once you find a house that seems to tick all the boxes for flipping, the next step is to schedule a viewing and check the property for flipping.

 Be disciplined and do your homework

-- The purchase price
+• The purchase price

-- +Refurbishment costs
+• +Refurbishment costs

-- +Purchase, selling fees
+• +Purchase, selling fees

-Example: you pay 70% of the expected After Repair Value (ARV).
+For example, you pay 70% of the expected After Repair Value (ARV).
 So, to calculate a house with an ARV of £250,000 that requires £25,000 in refurbishment, multiply the ARV by 0.70 (70%).

 Consider using a surveyor.

-If in doubt, it may be worth instructing a surveyor, a survey may highlight potential problems with the house.
+If in doubt, it may be worth instructing a surveyor; a survey may highlight potential problems with the house.
 Further, it will reduce your risk and give you a bargaining tool to beat down the price even further.

 Funding for your property flip project